-Figure 18 (to the left) compares the death rate (the number of deaths per 1000 persons served) for the past six (6) fiscal years by type of support.
+Figure 18 (to the left) compares the death rate (the number of deaths per 1000 persons served) for the past seven (7) fiscal years by type of support.

-Historically, individuals residing in residences (SNF, campus) that require more intensive nursing supports and oversight medical due to their compromised health status have a greater death rate than people living in other types of settings.
+Historically, individuals residing residences (SNF, campus) that require more intensive nursing supports and medical oversight due to compromised health status have a greater death rate than people living in other types of settings.
 These data differ from other research studies which found that mortality rates are higher for people living in community based settings and lower for people with intellectual disabilities who live in congregate institutional like settings.